-Interview with Comadre originally published in Bulgarian language in the second issue of my zine Tigersuit.
+There’s just so much melody and things to love in this band.
+The current interview with Comadre was originally published in Bulgarian language for the second issue of my old zine called Tigersuit.

 Let’s start with an introduction to your band.
 Who are you and why form the band?
 Why did you choose the name Comadre and what kind of ideas do you want to share with your music and message?